Meet the board

-Michael is a lawyer and has worked for leading law firms in Cardiff.
-He is a frequent speaker on major Greek TV networks and radio stations and is also an experienced interpreter and public relations advisor.
+Michael is a researcher in the area of Cybercrime and Terrorism and has worked for leading law firms in Cardiff.
+He is a frequent speaker on major Greek TV networks and radio stations.
+He also writes articles for websites and newspapers and is an experienced interpreter.

 “I am proud to be part of New Europeans UK.
 As a campaigner and EU Citizen it is very important for me to fight for the rights of EU Citizens in the UK and the UK Citizens in the EU.”

 He is the Chair of New Europeans in Wales.